 Brilliant, but Lazy: He could've been a top student at academy or top-ranking leader if he really tried.
 He's just content to work on his marksmanship and leave it at that.

 Mighty Glacier: Grit's only real weakness is that he can't win things quickly: the fact that long-range units can't move and fire on the same turn means that he's slow to advance.
 This can be exploited if you play as a CO that can mobilize rapidly, such as Colin, Sami, or Sensei, as they have a chance to control the center of the map before he can and gain an economic advantage (of course, Colin and Sensei are also broken...).

 Nerf: The increased speed of the game in Dual Strike hit him really hard, so much that he goes from considered as one of the Top 5 COs from the previous installments into the single worst CO in the game.
 (Holds true as a solo CO, but if you pair him with Max...)

 Then again, as part of a pair, you can have the other CO help him get into position.
 It still takes more effort than just setting up a meatscreen and letting his indirects do their work like he did before.

 Nice Guy: He will not tolerate those who ruin innocent people's lives, though.

 Nice Hat: An odd, vaguely Russian-style cowboy hat, to be exact.

 New boy and rich kid of the Blue Moon army.
 He's unsure of himself, but seems to have good business acumen.
 He buys units cheaper, but they're not as good as standard units.
-The cheapness of units means you can roll out the advanced ones quicker and more frequently, putting him firmly in the top ranks.
+The cheapness of units means you can roll out the advanced ones quicker and more frequently, putting him firmly in the top tier if not higher.